-This poem is an elegy\ for the Afrikaans poet Ingrid Jonker, who committed suicide by drowning while only in her early thirties.
+This poem is an elegy" for the Afrikaans poet Ingrid Jonker, who committed suicide by drowning while only in her early thirties.
 Cope had a turbulent affair with her in the early 1960s, and was devastated by her death.
-(See notes on Jonker herself and an example of her poetry.)
+(See p.
+216 for notes on Jonker herself and an example of her poetry.)